sa-tre/satre-specification/docs/source/standard.md

 * - A TRE must, to a reasonable extent, prevent unathorised data ingress or egress
   - Movement of data which has not been subject to information governance processes risks breaking rules and is more likely to result in a data breach.
     However, it is difficult to control for every possibility.
-    For example, a user may take pictures of their computer screen to remove data, or using a device presnting as a USB HID keyboard to input large amounts of text.
+    For example, a user may take pictures of their computer screen to remove data, or use a device presenting as a USB HID keyboard to input large amounts of text.
     An example of a reasonable measure would be for a remote desktop based TRE to prevent data being shared between a workspace's and local machine's clipboards.
 ```